surajsln570/currancyConverter/README.md

-This is a website to convert Currencies
+This is a website to convert Currencies <br>
 Author: Suraj Singh